TheBerkin/DocBro/README.md

 **No extra setup required.**

 ### Show only what's important
-Unlike some other docs generators, Docpal only looks at public types and members.
+Unlike some other tools, Docpal only looks at user-facing types and members.

 ### Two output styles
 Many pages or one -- it's up to you!